bryanmylee/is715-notes/03-format-string-arbitrary-read/README.md

 Therefore, this allows us to read the string stored at `0xffffd548`.

+## 00 byte

+If we need to read from a target address `&target_addr` with the null byte `\x00`, then our format string will break as the null byte also represents the end of the string.

+In this case, one workaround is to read the value at `&target_addr - 2` and `&target_addr + 2` and piece the information together.

 ## vul1

 `printf` is called with `buf`, which is read from a file `abc`.
 To get the memory address `&pwd`, we use gdb to debug the program.